 [BLANK]

-[ A photograph in black and white depicting an individual in a leotard with hair tied behind their head.
+[ Artwork description: A photograph in black and white depicting an individual in a leotard with hair tied behind their head.
 The individual stands tall while their right hand is held up, pointing towards the top left corner of the image.
 The individual's body appears in heavy shadow, but their face looks slightly above the gaze of the camera.
 There is a circle within the center of the image that connects to the top point of the hand pointed upwards.
 The background is black. ]

 Andreas Feininger